THE ULTIMATE THREE-DAY GUIDE TO VISITING LONDON

 Take A Jack The Ripper Tour

-After your evening meal head down to the East End where you’ll find huge groups of people waiting on street corners for the daily Jack The Ripper Tours.
-These walks are provided by a series of different tour groups, but the best is perhaps the ‘Original Jack The Ripper Tour’.
+After your evening meal, head down to the East End, where you’ll find huge groups of people waiting on street corners for the daily Jack The Ripper Tours.
+Various tour groups provide these walks, but the best is perhaps the ‘Original Jack The Ripper Tour’.

 Mick who usually runs these walks has written a book about the infamous killer who struck fear into the East End locals in the 19th century.
 He’ll tell you everything you need to know about one of London’s most well-known characters.